gap-packages/typeset/README.md

   <https://github.com/ZachNewbery/typeset/discussions>

-This is the place to go if you have any new ideas you want to flesh out before committing to writing out an issue, or are having any problems you think might not be a bug!
+This is the place to go if you have any new ideas you want to flesh out before committing to writing out an issue or are having any problems you think might not be a bug!

 ## Bug Reports and Feature Requests